Ericchi/ericchi.moe/content/en/games/_index.md

 # Toybox

-At the moment the toybox is empty, but it will soon be filled with... colored stuff, and I hope many more interesting things!
+Here I put interesting stuff about games and fun stuff to do!

 &nbsp;

-I'm sorry.
-I created a pretty violet section that's empty.
-This should make me more motivated to complete it!
+At the moment, the only thing that's here is the bio of my Final Fantasy XIV character, [Erina Yukine](/games/ffxiv/erinayukine) but I plan on expanding this section!